-Facts about LTC Many of us will need care as we age 4 LTC coverage options A look at two common types of coverage: linked-benefit and traditional stand-alone LTC policies 6 Why Nationwide YourLife CareMatters?
-It's designed for choice, control and flexibility 8 Nationwide YourLife CareMatters in action A look at how Nationwide YourLife CareMatters works 13 Product details In-depth information about Nationwide YourLife CareMatters 15 Questions and answers Answers to common questions about Nationwide YourLife CareMatters 17 Starting the LTC conversation Common concerns about paying for LTC and conversation starters for you and your loved ones 20
+Facts about LTC Many of us will need care as we age.
+4 LTC coverage options Compare two common types of coverage: linked benefit and traditional stand-alone LTC policies.
+6 Why Nationwide YourLife CareMatters®?
+It's designed for choice, control and flexibility.
+9 Nationwide YourLife CareMatters® in action Take a look at how it works.
+14 Product details Learn more about Nationwide YourLife CareMatters.
+16 Questions and answers Get answers to common questions about Nationwide YourLife CareMatters.
+18 Starting the LTC conversation Address common concerns about paying for LTC, and start conversations with loved ones.
+20